 |Interviews||Held in February|

-Application window is July 18-November 30.
-Admissions decisions made in February.
+Application window is July 18-December 1.
+Admissions decisions are made in February.

 Learn about tuition per unit, additional fees and total tuition.

 We'll also show you how a Dominican education is more affordable than you might think with support from financial aid, scholarships and loans.

 Our Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).

 The national certification examination for eligible candidates is administered by The National Board for Certification in Occupational Therapy, Inc. (NBCOT).

 The total number of graduates from the Dominican University of California Master of Occupational Therapy program during the 3-year period of 2017-2019 was 144, with an overall graduation rate of 95%.

 |Graduation Year||Master-Entry-Level Program Students Entering/Graduating||Undergraduate-Graduate Program Students Entering/Graduating||Graduation Rate|

 |Exam Year||National Pass Rate||Dominican Pass Rate|